nottrobin/docs/src/en/charms-scaling.md

 juju add-machine
 ```

-!!!
-Note:
+[note]
 A machine provisioned via the `add-machine` command that does not yet house
 an application unit will, by default, be used for any subsequent
 application deployment (via the `deploy` command).
+[/note]

 ### Scaling up behind a load balancer